How Much Do Window Treatments Cost in 2025?

 Shades Cost

-You can also purchase a shade installation or mounting kit online, but if you use a contractor, the cost of these basic materials should be worked into the price.
+You can purchase a shade installation or mounting kit online, but if you use a contractor, include the cost of these basic materials in your quote.

 Type of Shades